Neither of those accomplish the goals of a true amino acid drink. The true goal is to fuel performance and accelerate recovery.

 To ensure your body keeps firing on all cylinders throughout your workout, you need to include all of these electrolytes, and Intra Blast includes them in all the right amounts.

-Aside from the new Orange Mango flavor that we already mentioned up top, Intra Blast also comes in Passion Fruit and Fruit Punch.
+Aside from the new Orange Mango and Sweet Tea flavors that we already mentioned up top, Intra Blast also comes in Passion Fruit and Fruit Punch.

 If you remember from our Super Carb review, Orange Mango was our runaway favorite.
 This version is no different – we’ve absolutely loved it.
 It’s solidly flavored without too much artificial sweetener (remember, NutraBio keeps their formulas 110% open!) and isn’t over the top, yet you can add quite a bit of water to make it last.

 Our Orange Mango and Sweet Tea Flavor Reviews